Entity resource statement 2014–15

 - installing water efficient appliances.

-Whilst some travel is unavoidable, staff are encouraged to consider alternatives if possible, including using improved videoconferencing facilities.
+Whilst some travel is unavoidable, staff are encouraged to consider alternatives if possible, including using videoconferencing facilities.

 Review and improvement strategies